Nicolas Fauvergue

-Nicolas Fauvergue (/fr/; born 13 October 1984) is a French retired professional footballer who played as a forward.
+Nicolas Jean-Renaud Fauvergue (/fr/; born 13 October 1984) is a French former professional footballer who played as a forward.

+Early life

+Nicolas Jean-Renaud Fauvergue was born on 13 October 1984 in Béthune, a town in the Pas-de-Calais department of France.

 Career

 On 5 August 2009, RC Strasbourg signed Fauverge on loan from OSC Lille.
 On 23 June 2010, CS Sedan Ardennes signed him on loan for a year from OSC Lille, with a call option.

 In June 2014, after winning the Ligue 2 with Metz in the previous season, he signed a two-year contract with relegated side AC Ajaccio.

 On 28 August 2015, Fauvergue left AC Ajaccio in order to sign for Paris FC.